-You must address all of the following assessment criteria in the application.
+You must address all of the assessment criteria detailed in the Service Delivery Plan application.
+The Service Delivery Plan application is included with the grant opportunity documentation.
 Each of the assessment criteria listed below has an equal weighting so you should provide an equivalent amount of information in responding to each criterion.
-A word limit of 1,000 words per criterion applies.